ivashkev/math-formalizations/README.md

 by Evgeny Ivashkevich

-This project is focused on the formalization of some elementary mathematical theories in Coq and is intended as an addition to the lecture course on math formalizations and certified programming:
+This project is focused on the formalization of some elementary mathematical theories in Coq and is intended as a compagnion to the lecture course on math formalizations and certified programming:

 1. Sort function as a demonstration of certified programming style
 3. Algebra and calculus of statements, their completeness and adequacy